Mary Pierce: Knee injury

 At the Generali Ladies Linz tournament in October 2006, Pierce defeated Ai Sugiyama in the first round and was leading against Vera Zvonareva 6–4, 6–5 in the second round when she ruptured the anterior cruciate ligament in her left knee.
 She had held three match points before the injury.
 Pierce underwent a successful operation in December 2006 and missed all of 2007.
 She was expected to return to the tour in 2008, but at the end of that year she was still sidelined with no projected return date.
 However, she stated that she was still not ready to retire.

 Pierce made an appearance at the 2007 French Open as an avenue at Roland Garros was named in her honor – Allée Mary Pierce.
 She also helped with the social side to the French Open, taking part in the post-match ceremony after the women's final.
 Pierce was named as a member of the French Olympic team for the 2008 Beijing Olympics.
 On 21 July 2008, however, Pierce withdrew from the Olympics because of injury.

-Pierce, Caroline Wozniacki and Ana Ivanovic are the only three women to win both the championship and the wooden spoon at a Grand Slam tournament.
-Pierce's wooden spoon came at the 2002 Australian Open, where she retired in the first round to Jill Craybas; she was the champion in 1995, making her the first player to win both the championship and wooden spoon at the same Grand Slam tournament.
-Jeļena Ostapenko has since achieved the same distinction, winning the 2017 French Open but winning the wooden spoon in her title defence the very next year.

 As of October 2013, Pierce lives in Black River, Mauritius, where she teaches tennis.